firstdag/dip/lips/lip-8.md

 Authorization allows the placing of holds on funds with the assurance that an amount up to the held amount can be captured at a later time.
 An example of this is for delayed fulfillment or pre-authorizing an expected amount to ensure that an amount can be charged after services are rendered.

-When an authorization happens, the VASP agreeing to the authorization must lock the funds for the specified amount of time - the VASP is agreeing to a guarantee that the funds will be available if later captured.
+When an authorization happens, the sender VASP (buyer) agrees to the authorization request must lock the funds for the specified period of time.
+That is - the buyer VASP guarantees that the funds will be available if later captured.

 Auth/capture is an extension of [PaymentCommand](https://lip.libra.org/lip-1/#paymentcommand-object).
 The extension happens primarily within the [PaymentActionObject](https://lip.libra.org/lip-1/#paymentactionobject) and the status changes within the [PaymentActor](https://lip.libra.org/lip-1/#paymentactorobject).

-Authorization is granted by the consumer VASP and can only be revoked by the merchant.
-Authorizations are expected to have a shorter expiration than Fund Pull Pre-Approvals as they serve for a single payment.
+Authorization is granted by the consumer/buyer VASP and can only be revoked by the merchant.
+Authorizations are expected to have a shorter expiration time than Fund Pull Pre-Approvals as they serve for a single payment.

 ### PaymentActionObject Extension